Chapter Nine: Shifting Gears

 She pulled in the driveway and hollered for Hank.
 He appeared right away, with the heart-stopping smile she remembered from high school.
 Easy, girl, she told herself, remember you’re leaving in less than a week.

 She opened the cargo area of the SUV so Hank could get at the boxes.
-She took out the plastic bags and followed him into the house, trying not to notice how lean and well-muscled he looked as he carried the heavy cardboard flats, making it look like they weighed nothing.
+She took out the plastic bags and followed him into the house, trying not to notice how lean and well-muscled he looked as he effortlessly carried the heavy cardboard flats inside.

 “No problem,” Hank said, gently setting half of the boxes against the wall by the door to the laundry room, then taking the rest of flats downstairs.
 She set the plastic bags on the dining room table, then moved restlessly to the living room.
 This might be the best place to start, she mused.
 And I could stage all the filled boxes in here as well.

 Hank returned upstairs and joined her in the living room.
 “Anything else?”

 “Well, I was wondering, what about the furniture in here?”
 Callie asked.
 “The big pieces probably wouldn’t even fit in a box.”

 Hank scanned the room.
 “Well, if you’re going to ship them, I’d recommend crating ‘em.
 But if you just want to store them, I’d suggest wrapping the furniture in heavy plastic.
 I have some plastic sheets back at the farm – some of it is paint-stained, but if that doesn’t bother you, you’re welcome to it.”

 “The plastic would be perfect,” Callie said gratefully, “if you don’t need it.”